20Sunny/RoadMap/OTHER SKILL/PYTHON FOR EVERYTHING/readme.md

 * Prefer docs over random blogs.
 * Bookmark official docs + GitHub repos.
 * Use Notion or Obsidian to log your journey.

-Let me know if you want it formatted for Notion or exported as `.md` or `.pdf`!